Combat operations in 2013 during the Battle of Aleppo: Battles in Aleppo and on its outskirts

 Beginning in late 2012, fighting intensified around the area of the airport.
 The al-Nusra Front unilaterally declared a no-fly zone in December and threatened to shoot down commercial aircraft, alleging that the government was using them to transport loyalist troops and military supplies.
 After multiple attacks on Aleppo International Airport, all flights were suspended on 1 January 2013.
 Rebels attacked loyalist troops at the airport perimeter, including the nearby Brigade 80.
 By mid-February, at least 150 people had died in this fighting.

 Rebel troops attacked Menagh air base.
 On 30 December, government planes bombed rebel positions after the rebels entered the perimeter.
 On 14 January rebels had totally surrounded the base.
 Rebel troops stormed the base on 9 February, prompting retaliatory airstrikes.
 On 11 February, rebels stormed and took control of Jirah airbase, killing or capturing 40 soldiers.
 It was reported that rebels were in control of some operational Czech-built Aero L-39 Albatros jets.

-The rebel offensive on the Old City continued in early 2013.
-On 12 January, army units had secured the areas surrounding the historic Umayyad Mosque, the Citadel and the Justice Palace near the Old City.
+In early 2013, the rebel offensive on the Old City persisted.
+By 12 January, army units had managed to gain control of the areas surrounding the historic Umayyad Mosque, the Citadel, and the Justice Palace near the Old City.
 However, by late February rebels had re-captured the mosque after days of heavy fighting, as government forces retreated to nearby buildings.
 Clashes continued afterward around the mosque.

 On 15 January, twin blasts occurred at University of Aleppo during the first day of mid-terms, killing at least 87 and wounding more than 150, among them students and civilians.
-The University dormitories were used by refguees.
+The university dormitories were used by refugees.
 Activists blamed government warplanes while the government blamed "terrorists".
 The Syrian government representative to the UN stated that 162 had been wounded.
 In the wake of the bombing, the Russian consulate in Aleppo temporary closed.

 Belgian-born French journalist Yves Debay was killed during fighting on 18 January.
 Syrian State Media reported that rebels fired rockets at a building in the government-controlled Muhafaza Sakaniya neighbourhood, a claim that rebels denied.

 On 29 January, the bodies of approximately 110 men and boys, most with bound hands and shot in the head were found on the banks of the Queiq River in the western district of Bustan al-Qasr, controlled by rebels.
 The victims were believed to have been detained, executed and dumped by government forces into the river over a period of several weeks.
 The bodies floated downstream from a government held portion of the river into a rebel area in Bustan al-Qasr.
 The bodies only became apparent when winter high water resided in late January.
 In February, a grate was placed over the river in rebel held territory to help catch other bodies floating down.
 Between February and mid-March, more than 80 additional bodies were dragged from the river.
 The continual appearance of these bodies the Queiq River to be referred to as "The River of Martyrs" by locals.